If you are looking for an utterly fabulous place to take a relaxing break where you are pampered and treated like family, look no further.

 To the rear of the second room was another verandah that wrapped around and led to the main grand hall area at Kinondo Kwetu.

 I selected the front bedroom.
 The bed was decorated with flowers for me – too beautiful to move (I was so sad when the staff came to prepare the room at sunset and she scrunched them in a ball), and a gift of an African wrap was waiting for me in a zebra print – perfect for using when we go to the pool.
 Explorason was given a lemon tartan Kikoi wrap – he loves it!

 An endless supply of bottled drinking water was on hand throughout the property too – small attention to detail that made it feel like home.

 We headed through the adjoining double antique doors of our bedrooms, and Explorason had for the first time ever, his own room.

 He also had a relaxation area complete with very old and stunning Maasai beaded chairs.

 And a real bonus for Explorason was also the fact that we each had our own large en-suites.
-Little details like mosquito repellant was supplied, along with beautiful essential oil toiletries.
-The little things that made us feel we had all we needed, and that our needs we thought of.
+Little details like mosquito repellant were supplied, along with beautiful essential oil toiletries.
+The little things that made us feel we had all we needed, and that the needs we thought of.

 There was a huge general pool area with a beauty spa area off to the side.
 ‘Beach Feet’ for walking on the reef are available free of charge to use, and other sporting equipment is available to hire.
 Even kayaks down at the boat shed.